S6Regen/Back-Prop-Fast-Transform-Neural-Network/README.md

 # Back-Prop-Fast-Transform-Neural-Network
 Fast Transform (aka Fixed Filter Bank) Neural Network using Back-Propagation.

-I have hardly ever used/tried back-propagation.
-I use evolution algorithm nearly exclusively.
+I hardly ever use back-propagation.
+I use evolution algorithms nearly exclusively.

-However I felt obligated to try it with the Fast Transform neural networks, to see if they could even be trained with back-propagation.
+However I felt obligated to try it with the Fast Transform neural networks, to see if they could even be trained that way.
 And the answer is yes they can.
 Even on a crude first attempt it worked quite well.

-I can definitely give a green light to use back-propagation with Fast Transform Neural Networks.

 The code is in FreeBasic 1.07.1